optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/create-webpage-pop-up-template.md

 4. Within your chosen folder, add a “New Template”
 <p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/f2.png?raw=true"><br/>The above is an example only</p>

 5. By default, the template opens in WYSIWYG view.
-If you want to add your own HTML/CSS/JavaScript code into the template, you will need to do the following:
+If you want to add your own HTML/CSS/JavaScript code into the template, you will need to do the following:<br/>
 	a.
 Switch to “source” view instead.
 	<p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/f3.png?raw=true"><br/>The above is an example only</p>